thoughteer/figma-static-localizer/README.md

 # Static Localizer

-A simple Figma plugin that allows you to translate texts using a static dictionary.
+A Figma plugin that allows you to localize your content using a static dictionary.

+Unlike many other localization plugins, it
-It gracefully handles mixed text formatting.
+- gracefully handles mixed text formatting

-We do not support RTL languages yet.
+- can perform currency conversion

 ## Installation